-- MWRD is willing to expand the project limits and pay for it if the expansion meets their design criteria, although this is subject to identified projects costs and MWRD's ability to budget for those costs. - It is possible there may be a need to expand the project limits but the expansion may not meet MWRD's design criteria.
+- MWRD is willing to expand the project limits and pay for it if the expansion meets their design criteria. - It is possible there may be a need to expand the project limits but the expansion may not meet MWRD's design criteria.
 In that case, the Village will make a decision if we pay for the expanded project limits.
 The intended advantage of this expansion would be to reduce future maintenance costs that would be Village's responsibility.
 The staff is recommending that the Committee authorize the staff to negotiate with MWRD the details and costs of this creek stabilization project.
+Financial Impact There are no immediate financial impacts related to this request.